New COVID-19 cases reported - Gallipolis Daily Tribune

 Meigs County

-The four new cases in Meigs County on Friday were as follows:
+The five new cases in Meigs County on Monday were as follows:

 1. Confirmed case, male in the 20 to 29-year-old age range, who is not hospitalized.

+2. Confirmed case, male in the 50 to 59-year-old age range, who is not hospitalized.

-2. Confirmed case, female in the 40 to 49-year-old age range, who is not hospitalized.
+3. Confirmed case, female in the 10 to 19-year-old age range, who is not hospitalized.

-3. Confirmed case, female in the 40 to 49-year-old age range, who is not hospitalized.
+4. Confirmed case, female in the 40 to 49-year-old age range, who is not hospitalized.

-4. Probable case, male in the 10 to 19-year-old age range, who is not hospitalized.
+5. Confirmed case, female in the 20 to 29-year-old age range, who is not hospitalized.

 0-9 — 5 cases

-Note: (Editor’s note: The additional cases reported by ODH since Sept.
-29 have not been confirmed by the health department and are not included in the above chart).